lycus/mci/docs/type_system.rst

-The fixed-width integers and floating-point types are guaranteed to be the same size on all platforms. ``int`` and ``uint`` will be 32 or 64 bits wide depending on the pointer length on the platform.
+The fixed-width integers and floating-point types are guaranteed to be the same size on all platforms. ``int`` and ``uint`` will be 32 or 64 bits wide depending on the pointer length of the platform.

 All primitives are convertible to/from each other.